Learning

 Ride along with us on our accessible cycling events on the Blackstone River Greenway in Blackstone, MA, and the Blackstone River Bikeway in Lincoln, RI.
 This 2023 series was made possible with funding from the National Library of Medicine, National Institutes of Health, Department of Health and Human Services, under Cooperative Agreement Number UG4LM012347 with the University of Massachusetts Chan Medical School, Worcester, MA.
 These events were held in partnership with All Out Adventures of Northampton, MA, and with volunteer support from our Bikeway Ambassadors.

-BHC supports programming for “Opening Doors to the Outdoors.”
+Blackstone Heritage Corridor supports programming for “Opening Doors to the Outdoors.”
 Five Adaptive cycling programs were held on the Blackstone River Bikeway in partnership with All Out Adventures and the MADCR Universal Access Program during National Bike Month in May 2019.
-Thank you to BHC Photography Ambassador Bob Evans for the wonderful video capturing the program in action.
+Thank you to our Photography Ambassador, Bob Evans for the wonderful video capturing the program in action.

 National Library of Medicine